-This sheer variety of fish to aim for means that on most days, something will be biting.
-Of course, the landscape itself is magical, and this can be as much of a draw as the fishing itself.
+This sheer variety of fish to aim for means that something will be biting on most days.
+Of course, the landscape is magical, and this can be as much of a draw as the fishing itself.
 Many anglers take up the sport to get out of the cities and be part of a landscape.

 If you plan a trip to Yellowstone, the season runs from the Saturday of Memorial Day weekend to the first Sunday in November.
-Fishing in this period is available to the public every day from sunset to sunrise.
+Fishing in this period is available every day from sunset to sunrise.

-Early in the season, most rivers, except for the Firehole, will be snowed up.
-Beginners are probably better to avoid this time of year as the fishing options can be limited.
+Most rivers, except for the Firehole, will be snowed up early in the season.
+Beginners are probably better off avoiding this time of year as the fishing options can be limited.

 If you visit early in the season, this will be one of your only options.
-It tends to lose the snow earlier than all the other rivers due to its southerly location, and it is geysers fed.
+Due to its southerly location and geysers fed, it tends to lose the snow earlier than all the other rivers.

-This makes it an excellent early season river, but the fishing isn’t as good as you move into summer and the water becomes warmer.
-This would be a starting point for a beginner making that early trip and wanting to try for brown and rainbow trout.
+This makes it an excellent early-season river, but the fishing isn’t as good as you move into summer, and the water becomes warmer.
+This would be a starting point for a beginner making that early trip and wanting to try brown and rainbow trout.

 Many novice fly fishers learned their craft on still waters before progressing to rivers.
 So there is no hesitation in recommending Lake fishing as a starting point for beginners, especially Yellowstone Lake.

 Yellowstone Lake is vigorously stocked with native cutthroat trout to restore nature’s balance after stocked browns and rainbows began to overrun the native populations.

 Easy to reach and large enough to find a quiet spot to practice, perfect for beginners.